 - Stollen: a seasonal cross between fruit bread and fruit cake.
 A little dry, but lots of people seem to like it

-- Weihnachtskekse: Christmas biscuits, of which an unending variety magically appear in December.
+- Weihnachtskekse: Christmas biscuits, also known as diet killers.
+An unending variety magically appear in December.

 HardImpossible to avoid if visiting an Austrian family during Advent